 1972: Cat Stevens started a three-week run at the top of the Billboard pop chart with Catch Bull At Four, his sixth LP and first to top the chart.

-1972: “Do It Again” the debut single by Steely Dan, entered the Billboard Hot 100, later peaking at #6.
+1972: “Do It Again,” the debut single by Steely Dan, entered the Billboard Hot 100, where it later peaked at #6.

-1974: Genesis released their sixth studio LP, the two-disc concept album, The Lamb Lies Down on Broadway.
-The album peaked at #10 in the UK, #41 in the US, and was the group’s last with lead vocalist Peter Gabriel before his departure the following year.
+1974: Genesis released their sixth studio album, the two-disc concept album, The Lamb Lies Down on Broadway.
+It peaked at #10 in the UK, reached #41 in the US, and was the group’s last with lead vocalist Peter Gabriel before his departure the following year.

 1978: Billy Joel’s sixth studio album, 52nd Street, became his first to reach #1 when it topped the Billboard pop chart.
 The album produced three top 40 singles and was awarded two Grammy Awards for Album of the Year and Best Male Pop Vocal Performance.
 The album was also among the first to be commercially released on the compact disc format.